Skip to content

 Ellagic Acid and Cellular Regeneration

-Pomegranate’s premier polyphenol, ellagic acid, serves as a versatile anti-aging agent.
+Pomegranate’s premier polyphenol, ellagic acid, serves as a versatile anti-aging foods.
 This botanical compound stops cancer cells from multiplying and protects healthy cells from oxidative damage [18].
 Gut microbes transform ellagic acid into urolithins—bioactive compounds that reach substantially higher blood concentrations and last longer than ellagic acid [18].
 These metabolites make mitochondria—our cellular power plants—stronger by triggering mitophagy, which removes failing mitochondria [24].
 The rejuvenation of mitochondria helps curb muscle weakness and frailty that comes with aging [24].

 Research on Skin Collagen Production